bradholbrook/old-code/README.md

 RandomProjects
 ==============

-Collection of random algorithms and projects
+Storage for old bits of code.